arulster17/cse15l-lab-reports/lab3.md

           antibiotics and the ananase enzyme (from the pineapple Ananas comosus ) and needs to take
 ```

+This shows 1 line of context before and after the line with the matching pattern "pineapple.

 The ```--context[=num]``` flag prints the ```num``` lines before and after the line with the match (```num``` has a default value of 2).
 This flag is extremely useful for peeking into matches in large files, such as looking at contextual chat messages near a flagged message in a log.
 While this may not be as useful in scripting as ```-r``` or ```-l```, it is very convenient for users to investigate more into the pattern matches.